mayank-hassija/mayank-hassija/README.md

 <!-- quote-start -->
 <div align="center">

-> *do not repeat anything you will not sign your name to.*
+> *let your hopes, not your hurts, shape your future.*

 </div>
 <!-- quote-end -->